rhempel/fixitinfirmware/posts/lets-be-innovative.rst

 Electric burners have not changed very much either.
 They are electric coils that basically heat up your pot from underneath.
-The knobs on the stove regulate the temperature by turning the supply of electricity fully on and off.
-The coils are easy to remove and replace but hard to clean and require an opening in the stove top which makes spills really messy.
+The knobs on the stove regulate the temperature by turning the supply of electricity fully on and off as needed to maintain a temperature.
+The coils are easy to remove and replace but hard to clean and require an opening in the stove top which can make spills really messy.

 For a while solid electric elements were popular because they looked easy to clean but they had so much thermal mass that it was almost impossible to control the